Calgary Coin & Antique Home Chinese Reference Guide Index

 F $15.00 VF $25.00 XF $35.00

 The rays extending from the inner rims on these coins are said to represent the four walls of a city.
-As of yet, we can find no reason to assume this is true.
+As of yet, I can find no reason to assume this is true.
 The use of rays radiating from the central hole, but with varying numbers of them, also occur on the Huo Chuan and Pu Chuan coins of Wang Mang.

-On some recent groups of these, we noted that the examples with rays on the obverse seemed to be slightly heavier and slightly higher grade than those with rays on the reverse.
+On some recent groups of these, I noted the examples with rays on the obverse seemed to be slightly heavier and slightly higher grade than those with rays on the reverse.
 This tends to suggest that the reverse rays examples were an earlier issues than the rays on obverse type, but the sampling is still too small to be sure that this is a correct analysis.

 REBEL TUNG CHO, ca AD 190